sftcd/cs2014/examples/tree/README.md

 We'll look at that both before and after running ```make```.
 Note that we lose the colours here, in a shell you'd see those.

-FIXME: make this display correctly in FF - works for Chromium, opera and vi but not FF.

 ### The output of ```tree``` in it's source directory

 		.